bioint/MetisFL/examples/quickstart-sklearn/README.md

     model.intercept_ = np.zeros(n_classes)
 ```

 Note that the parameters are manually initialized to zero.
 This is needed because they are not defined before the first call to the `fit` method.
-However, the driver will need to request the parameters from a randomly selected learner to initialize the model on the controller side.
+However, the driver will need to request the parameters from a randomly selected learner to initialize the model across the entire federation.
+Therefore, we need to manually initialize the parameters to zero.

 ## 👨‍💻 MetisFL Learner